kseistrup/pajig/README.md

   unrequired, orphans ... list packages not required by installed packages upgrades, toupgrade ... list packages that are out-of-date

-Use ‘pinky help COMMAND’ or ‘pinky COMMAND --help’ to see usage details for COMMAND.
+Use ‘pajig help COMMAND’ or ‘pajig COMMAND --help’ to see usage details for COMMAND.

-Create a custom COMMAND (or override a builtin COMMAND) by installing a script called ‘pinky-COMMAND’ with the desired functionality in the same directory as pinky itself.
+Create a custom COMMAND (or override a builtin COMMAND) by installing a script called ‘pajig-COMMAND’ with the desired functionality in the same directory as pajig itself.
 The script should accept at least the option ‘--help’.
 ```